 Experts look for four main behaviors when trying to figure out if someone is a pathological liar:

 Excessive lying.
-Pathological liars lie more than most people.
-They may make up stories that sound real enough that other people believe them.
-They then have to add more lies to back up the original lies.
-The lies they tell can also be outlandish and easily disproved.
-They might falsely claim to have received an award or say that still-living family members died.
+Pathological liars lie more than others.
+They make up stories that sound real enough that people believe them.
+They then add more lies to back up the original lies.
+The lies they tell can be outlandish and easily disproved.
+For example, they might falsely claim to have received an award or say that still-living family members died.

-No other mental illness.
+The lying is not a symptom of other mental illness.
 A pathological liar might have other mental conditions such as depression or anxiety.
 But that isn’t the cause of their lying.
 Pathological lying is a condition, not a symptom of something else.

 Treatment for Pathological Lying

 If you or someone you know has symptoms of pathological lying, it’s important to get help.
-A therapist can make a treatment plan to control pathological lying.
-With time and work, a pathological liar can minimize the effects that their behavior has on themselves and their loved ones.

 Everyone lies.
 Maybe it's to avoid hurting someone’s feelings or to escape uncomfortable situations.
 These are generally known as “white lies,” because they're intended to avoid harm and they're about trivial matters.
 Many white lies are only partially false or exaggerate the truth.